connorsadler/public/useful/vscode/extensions/cfshelloworld/readme_public.txt

-You need "todohighlight" extension also
+You need "TODO Highlight" extension also

 You need these in your settings.json: